lyvd/hello-world-golang/README.md

 demonstrates cryptographic hashing, Go's standard cryptographic libraries are not FIPS 140-2 validated.

-## Why add
-While the application utilizes Go's crypto/sha256 for hashing, please note that Go's standard library, including its cryptographic packages, is not FIPS 140-2 validated.

 ## Prerequisites

 Before you begin, ensure you have Go installed on your system (version 1.15 or